codesoap/atto/README.md

 nodes.

 Disclaimer: I am no cryptographer and atto has not been audited.
 I cannot guarantee that atto is free of security compromising bugs.
+If you want to be extra cautious, I recommend offline signing, which is possible with the included [atto-safesign](cmd/atto-safesign/).

 # Installation
 You can download precompiled binaries from the [releases